utsav7123/Indexed-Priority-Queue-IPQ-in-C-/README.md

 - All heap balancing logic (percolate up/down) is written from scratch

 - Clear separation of heap logic and index mapping for educational clarity
+# 👨‍💻 Author

+Utsav Patel

+Email:usp@sfu.ca

+Simon Fraser University
+#License

+This project is open for educational and demonstration purposes.
+Attribution is appreciated!
+<p align="center"> <b>🌟 If you like this project, please star the repo! 🌟</b> </p>